mel0620/tonecircuit-releases/README.md

 - Move loaded patches up or down in the patch list.
 - Arrange the signal chain.
 - Use a focused Live view with large stomp-style controls.
-- Import your own `algorithm.xml` file to show the proper GP-200 effect names, choices, ranges, and parameter labels.
 - Use the app without an account or cloud sync.

 ## Requirements